 - Experience with interpreting files and interfaces for contribution tracking and accounting.

 - Experience in banking with understanding of ACH, credit card and payment processes.

 - Accounting background for balancing.

 - Experience collaborating with teams to improve processes and align with agency goals.

 - Experience sharing authority and responsibility in fast paced work environment.

 - Experience prioritizing work and meeting time sensitive deadlines, including follow-through while balancing and prioritizing multiple activities and responsibilities.

-- Experience identifying and implementing creative solutions.
+- Experience identifying creative solutions and administration strongly preferred.

 - When deemed safe by the appropriate state and federal agencies, this position may require occasional travel.